mensinda/bashUtils/Readme.md

 # Config

-Conig options can be read and set vie the `CONFIG` array
+Config options can be read and set vie the `CONFIG` array

 ## addToConfig